 We all know about the importance of prenatal medical care in assuring the health of a pregnant woman and her baby.
-But many experts now recommend that women start seeing an obstetrician before they become pregnant for something called pre-pregnancy or preconception care.
+But most experts now recommend that women start seeing an obstetrician before they become pregnant for something called pre-pregnancy or preconception care.

 Your doctor will want to start a pre-pregnancy checkup by getting a full medical history from both you and your partner.
-He or she will also want to run a number of tests -- such as blood tests and a Pap smear -- to make sure that neither of you have any medical conditions that could affect pregnancy or your chances of conceiving.
+He or she may also want to run a number of tests -- such as blood tests and a Pap smear -- to make sure that neither of you have any medical conditions that could affect pregnancy or your chances of conceiving.
 Your doctor might test for illnesses such as:

 Genetic diseases common in the Ashkenazi Jewish population, such as Tay-Sachs disease